Modi1987/iiwaPy/README.md

 2- You have 60 seconds to connect from the Python script before the server is shut down automatically.

 ## From Python on your PC
-From inside python IDE run the tutorial script [Tutorial_getters, available here](https://github.com/Modi1987/iiwaPy/blob/master/python_client/Tutorial_getters.py), you shall see dara acquired from the robot controller printed inside python console.
+From inside python IDE run the tutorial script [Tutorial_getters, available here](https://github.com/Modi1987/iiwaPy/blob/master/python_client/Tutorial_getters.py), you shall see data acquired from the robot controller printed inside python console.

 --------------------------------------